 Many windows are now made so you can access the outside of the lower pane of second-storey windows from inside the home.
 Look for plastic or metal slides at the top of the lower sash frame; squeeze the slides, and the window should tilt inward toward you.
 If you can’t do that, or if you have fixed windows on the second storey, you’ll need an extension pole for the window brush and squeegee (all the equipment is available at building materials stores).

 Now, let’s get started:

-- Don’t wash windows that are in direct sunlight: the water dries too quickly, leaving streaks.
+- Don’t clean your windows when they are in direct sunlight: the water dries too quickly, leaving streaks.

 - Start by cleaning the frame with a brush and hot water.

 - Mix 1/4 cup of white vinegar to two or three cups of hot water (or one part ammonia to three parts water).
 A drop of dish detergent helps remove waxy build-up from previous commercial cleaners.

 - Lightly scrub the entire glass with the sponge or window brush, then use the squeegee, held at a 30-degree angle to the glass, to remove the water.
 You’ll find the squeegee technique you like best, but try starting at the top and going across the glass horizontally, then moving down to the next wet area.
 Wipe the squeegee dry after each pass.
 It takes a bit of practice to get used to a squeegee, but you’ll love it when you do because it’s fast and effective.

 - Finish up by wiping the glass closest to the frame and the frame itself with the dry cloth.
 It’s a good idea to also go over frames with a clean damp cloth to remove any cleaning solution and then dry with a fresh, clean cloth.